-The scope of this page includes communication and swallowing issues in patients with tracheostomy, both with and without ventilator dependence, across the lifespan.
+The scope of this page includes communication and swallowing disorders in patients with tracheostomy tubes or endotracheal tubes (ETTs), both with and without mechanical ventilator dependence, across the life span.

 See the Tracheostomy and Ventilator Dependence Evidence Map for summaries of the available research on this topic.

 Speech-language pathologists (SLPs) with appropriate training contribute to the communication and swallow assessment and management of patients with tracheostomy tubes or ETTs, both with and without mechanical ventilator dependence, in cooperation with an interprofessional team.

 A tracheotomy is a surgical procedure that involves an incision in the trachea and placement of a tube to create an artificial airway.
 A tracheostomy is the opening (tracheostoma) into the trachea created by the tracheotomy through which the tracheostomy tube can be inserted.
 Tracheostomy tubes can also be inserted using a technique called percutaneous dilation tracheostomy.
 A tracheostomy tube is a curved tube inserted into the tracheostoma to maintain an airway.
 An ETT is a tube that is inserted through the mouth that passes through the vocal folds into the trachea to maintain an airway.
 Some tracheostomy patients, and most ETT patients, require mechanical ventilation, a form of ventilation that uses a machine to help deliver oxygen to a patient.
 This machine may also help remove carbon dioxide.